querkmachine/beeps.website/src/links.md

 These channels are neat, and most of them don't even have a million subscribers, which is somehow not a lot these days.

 - [Auto Schenanigans](https://www.youtube.com/@AutoShenanigans) has a bloke drive around the UK and sardonically tell you things about roads and petrol.
 He's kinda like one of those train YouTubers but for motorways.
+- [Benjamin Partridge](https://www.youtube.com/@beefanddairynetwork9273) is known for several of comedy podcasts, but for some reason his YouTube channel consists almost entirely of Magnum ice cream reviews.
 - [Chain Bear](https://www.youtube.com/@chainbear) makes video essays about Formula 1 and motorsport, usually to explain some piece of technology or weird application of the rules.
 They're pretty calming, and proved quite useful when I was first getting into F1.
+- [Eddache](https://www.youtube.com/@eddache) makes animated video essays about animation.
+Also sometimes non-animated things.
 - [FUNKe](https://www.youtube.com/@FUNKe) makes cool, animated video essays about video games (and somehow the band Weezer without ever actually making a video _about_ Weezer).
 I can't say I play games (or Weezer) enough to really get it, but the presentation style is da bomb y'all.
 - [The Infinite Review](https://www.youtube.com/@TheInfiniteReview) seeks to make a review about everything in the universe ever.
 It might take a while.
 - [Jago Hazzard](https://www.youtube.com/@JagoHazzard) has a bloke train around London and sardonically tell you things about railway lines and rolling stock.
 He's kinda like one of those car YouTubers but for the London Underground.